christinac/teachapcs/dictionary/README.md

 Order isn't currently being kept in the file.
 (If you'd like to suggest or impose an ordering scheme, please do!)

 ###Missing words
-A (partial) list of words the (many) Java words that the dictionary lacks.
+A (partial) list of words the (many) Java words the dictionary lacks.
+If you're looking for a place to start contributing, this is a great one –

 - +=
 - access-control